dwyl/fields/README.md

-When the `EmailHash` is stored in a database we can lookup an email address by hashing it and comparing to the list.
+When the `EmailHash` is stored in a database we can lookup an email address by hashing it and comparing it to the list.

 The best way of _visualizing_ this is to convert the hash value (bitstring)